IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 ![Workpiece soaking](../Resources/PCB%20Toner%20transfer/PCB-15-Workpiece-soaking.png)

 After a lapse of 40 minutes, remove the workpiece from the water and gently, rolling with your fingers, remove the top layer of photo paper.
+**At this stage, the most fundamental problem of this method of manufacturing PCBs can arise - the toner is not transferred completely**, there are areas with fallen off toner.
+There may be several reasons for this:
+- Insufficient processing of the copper clad board.
+Poor removal of oxides (performing more intensive cleaning of workpiece) the appearance of greasy stains after the degreasing process (do not touch the work surface of the workpiece by hand).
+- The appearance of greasy spots on the printed template (do not touch the working surface of the template with your hands).
+- Insufficient warming up of the template (increase the warm-up time or pay attention to the uniformity of warm-up).
+- Uneven copper clad board, there are curvatures (use another copper clad board).

+If you are faced with an problem of incomplete toner transfer, you will need to repeat the template printing and clear the workpiece from the old toner.
+Then repeat the transfer of toner process.
 ![Paper removing](../Resources/PCB%20Toner%20transfer/PCB-16-Paper-removing.png)

 Now your workpiece is ready for etching. **Prepare the etching solute according to the following instructions**: